andrwwong/Covid19DataViz/README.md

 For reference:
 * Data was pulled from The New York Times and the state of California, and processed with Python.
-* Trends were predicted using scikit-learn.
+* Trends were trained and predicted using scikit-learn.
 * Interactive graphs were produced using Altair.